mohsen-najafizadeh/telegram-notifier/README.md

 ```
 For detailed documentation and examples, refer to the [Documentation](DOCUMENTATION.md) /  [Documentation that created by PHPDocumentor](https://mohsen-najafizadeh.github.io/telegram-notifier/).

+## Contribution
+If you want to contribute to the project, please read the [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This package is open-sourced software licensed under the [MIT license](LICENSE).